vic-cheung/bioviz-kit/README.md

 ### Thanks

-This package was spun out of internal tooling at Revolution Medicines.
+This package was spun out of internal tooling I wrote at Revolution Medicines.
 Many thanks to the team there for allowing the code to be open sourced.